-- Rules governing consumer protections for energy customers serviced by utilities and ESCOs are stipulated in the Home Energy Fair Practices Act (HEFPA) and the General Business Law, as well as through PSC regulations.
-The PSC developed the ESCO Consumer Bill of Rights, which sets forth requirements for ESCO marketing to consumers through door-to-door sales. - To participate in the market, an ESCO must file a retail access application package with the PSC.
-The application includes information on meeting electronic data, environmental disclosure and consumer protection requirements.
-Once the PSC determines ESCO eligibility, the ESCO then enters into a utility's retail access program where it must pass certain market entry requirements, including financial creditworthiness review and billing arrangements.
+- Affirmative customer consent is an important consumer protection and general guiding principle for customers participating in New York's retail markets. - Rules governing consumer protections for energy customers serviced by utilities and ESCOs are stipulated in the Home Energy Fair Practices Act (HEFPA) and the General Business Law, as well as through PSC regulations.
+The PSC developed the ESCO Consumer Bill of Rights, which sets forth requirements for ESCO marketing to consumers through door-to-door sales.103 - To participate in the market, an ESCO must file a retail access application package with the PSC.
+The application includes information on meeting electronic data, environmental disclosure and consumer protection requirements.104 Once the PSC determines ESCO eligibility, the ESCO then enters into a utility's retail access program where it must pass certain market entry requirements, including financial creditworthiness review and billing arrangements.105